Android-for-Python/c4k_qr_example/README.md

 ```
 toolchain build libzbar
-toolchain pip install pillow pyzbar camera4kivy
+toolchain pip3 install pillow pyzbar camera4kivy
 ```

 Permission to use the camera is **required** by iOS.
-To enable permission edit `<project>-ios/<project-Info.plist`, this file is created by Xcode.
+To enable permission edit `<project>-ios/<project-Info.plist`.
 This entry must be added:

 To enable use of the Camera add:
 ```